 Growing up in a developing country and witnessing poverty first hand, Eunice Heredia-Ortiz always knew she wanted to help people get on the path to prosperity.
 Specializing in public finance, Eunice has helped governments in many countries transform their fiscal policy and management, laying the foundations for more efficient and accountable use of public resources, better public service delivery, and improved living standards.

-Kate Heuisler is a development practitioner with 13 years of experience designing and managing development programs in 16 countries.
-As a cultural anthropologist, Kate is passionate about user-centered design and working with partners to design and run programs based on political, economic, and cultural needs in the countries and regions where she works.
+Kate Heuisler is a development practitioner with 15 years of experience designing and managing development programs in 16 countries.

 Said Abu Hijleh has nearly 20 years of experience in the Middle East with leading multinational companies, including serving on boards, managing, advising, and improving the competitiveness of manufacturing and services industries in Palestine, Jordan, and Kuwait.